opena11y/fae-ainspector/README.md

 Collect and track issues for FAE 2.0 and AInspector Sidebar

 ## To submit an issue
+Go to 'Issues' in the right-hand menu and select 'New Issue'

 Select either the 'fae' or 'ainspector' label

 Select other labels as appropriate, e.g., 'bug' or 'question'